Augustus John Schwertner: Priesthood

 Schwertner was ordained a priest for the Diocese of Cleveland on June 12, 1897 by Bishop Ignatius Horstmann.
-Schwertner celebrated his first Mass at his childhood parish, St. Peter's in Canton.
-He then served for a few months as assistant pastor at St. Columba's Parish in Youngstown, Ohio, until September 1897, when he was named pastor of St. Anthony's Parish in Milan, Ohio.
-Schwertner was later transferred to Rockport, Ohio, where he served as pastor of St. Mary's Parish (1903-1907).
+Schwertner celebrated his first mass at his childhood parish, St. Peter's in Canton.
+He then served for a few months as assistant pastor at St. Columba's Parish in Youngstown, Ohio.
+In 1897, he was named pastor of St. Anthony's Parish in Milan, Ohio.
+Schwertner was transferred in 1903 to Rockport, Ohio, where he served as pastor of St. Mary's Parish.In 1907, Schwertner was appointed pastor of St. John's Parish in Lima, Ohio.

-In June 1907, Schwertner was appointed pastor of St. John's Parish in Lima, Ohio.
-He was incardinated, or transferred, to the Diocese of Toledo in Ohio in 1910.
-In October 1913, Schwertner was appointed chancellor of the diocese by Bishop Joseph Schrembs, placing him in charge of the diocese's business and financial affairs.
-He given the title of monsignor by Pope Benedict XV in March 1916.
+Schwertner was incardinated, or transferred, to the newly-erected Diocese of Toledo in Ohio in 1910.
+In 1913, Schwertner was appointed chancellor of the new diocese by Bishop Joseph Schrembs, placing him in charge of the diocese's business and financial affairs.
+He received the title of monsignor from Pope Benedict XV in 1916.

 Bishop of Wichita

-On March 10, 1921, Schwertner was appointed bishop of the Diocese of Wichita, by Benedict XV.
-He received his episcopal consecration on June 8, 1921, from Bishop Joseph Schrembs, with Bishops Michael Gallagher and John Tihen serving as co-consecrators.
+On March 10, 1921, Schwertner was appointed bishop of Wichita by Benedict XV.
+He received his episcopal consecration on June 8, 1921, in Toledo at the Cathedral of Saint Francis de Sales from Schrembs, with Bishops Michael Gallagher and John Tihen serving as co-consecrators.
 He took charge of the Diocese of Wichita on June 22, 1921, when he was installed at the Cathedral of the Immaculate Conception in Wichita.

 When Schwertner arrived in Wichita in 1921, the diocese contained 110 priests, 81 parishes, 49 parochial schools, and eight hospitals to serve a Catholic population of 36,905.
 By his final year as bishop in 1939, there were 56,248 Catholics, 155 priests, 97 parishes, 65 parochial schools, and 13 hospitals.
 Sacred Heart Junior College in Wichita was established during his tenure in 1933.
+It is today Newman University.

+Death

 John Schwertner died from a stroke at his residence in Wichita on October 2, 1939, at age 68.
 He is buried at Calvary Cemetery in Wichita.